captdam/DD-40/ROV/README-MECH.md

 ### Actuactors

-They can turn on the pump with a 12 V battery and see whether the ROV move like they thinking or not. 结果动没动？举个例子，比如打开泵和转向喷口的阀门，ROV就怎么移动的。
+They can turn on the pump with a 12 V battery and see whether the ROV move like they thinking or not.
+The result is ROV can move to every direction successful with appropriate speed.
+For example, if we open the turn right switch, the head left nozzle and the tail right nozzle will push pressure in to the water, and the ROV turn right in a few second.
+Our test is successful.

 ### Stage 1 test